elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

 **Client** -- In example code: _the run() function_

-- references and invokes Iterator with collection of objects
+- references and invokes Iterator with a collection of objects

 **Iterator** -- In example code: _Iterator_

-- implements iterator interface with methods first(), next(), etc
+- implements Iterator interface with methods first(), next(), etc
-- keeps track of current position when traversing collection
+- keeps track of the current position when traversing the collection

 **Items** -- In example code: _Items_

-- individual objects of the collection being traversed
+- individual objects of the collection getting traversed

 <br/>